urfave/cli/README.md

 [![Build Status](https://travis-ci.org/codegangsta/cli.png?branch=master)](https://travis-ci.org/codegangsta/cli)

-# Work in Progress
-This package is not in a releasable state.
-Stay tuned as I try to crank this API out in the next week or so.

 # cli.go
 cli.go is simple, fast, and fun package for building command line apps in Go.
 The goal is to enable developers to write fast and distributable command line applications in an expressive way.